slee981/SparklingCorrelation/_posts/2020-10-20-replicate-robust-stata-errors.md

 Note that use of `.*` does element wise multiplication instead of matrix multiplication.
 In MATLAB and Octave, the same hold for any other operator e.g. `.^ `, `./ `, etc. This multiplication ensures that the population variance changes, conditional on `x`.

-Finally we are ready to make our outcome variable, y.
+Finally we are ready to make our outcome variable, $$y$$.
 We will use the "true" data generating process (DGP) of:

 $$
 y_i = 2 + 4x_{1i} - 3x_{2i}